For those of you who watched my Instagram video a li’l back, this post is about my 2017.

 Don’t gulp regrets.
 It makes you burp.

-You managed the wordiness and here’s your BONUS REWARD: Paired musings of inspiration in case you wanna try some of the things I’ve written about.
+Congrats!
+You’ve come to just the tips aka my paried musings of inspiration in case you wanna try some of the things I’ve written about.
 Think of ’em like Cliff’s Notes:

 Less Make Up